Poornima2212/Back-End-Assignment/README.md

 # CRD-operations-of-a-file-based-key-value-data-store
-This is a file which can be exposed as a library that supports the basic CRD(create, read, write) operations.
-Data store is meant to local storage for one single process on single laptop
+This is a file which can be exposed as a library that supports the basic CRD(create, read, delete) operations.
+Data store is meant to local storage for one single process on single laptop..
+The data store must be exposed as a library to clients that can instantiate a class and work with the data store.

 The data store will support the following functional requirements.
 1. It can be initialized using an optional file path.
 If one is not provided, it will reliably